-Cancer deaths in the United States fell by 1.7 percent last year, contributing to a 26 percent decline over the past two decades, according to the annual statistics report released this week by the American Cancer Society (ACS).
+Cancer deaths in the United States fell by 1.7 percent between 2014 and 2015, contributing to a 26 percent decline over the past two decades, according to the annual statistics report released this week by the American Cancer Society (ACS).
 The drop is largely attributable to declines in breast, colon, lung and prostate cancers, which together account for 45 percent of all cancer deaths.

 Cancer incidence, or new cases, decreased over the past decades among men and remained stable among women, according to the report.
 Yet about 40 percent of men and 38 percent of women in the United States are expected to develop cancer in their lifetime.

 Each year the ACS compiles updated statistics on new cancer cases, cancer-related deaths and disparities in cancer incidence and mortality.
 The 2018 report, by Rebecca Siegel, MPH, and colleagues from the ACS Surveillance and Health Services Research program, includes incidence data through 2014 and mortality data through 2015.

 Based on the latest data, the report projects that there will be 1,735,350 new cases of invasive cancer (about 4,700 new diagnoses per day) and 609,640 cancer deaths (about 1,700 per day) in the U.S. in 2018.
 This does not count nearly 64,000 cases of breast carcinoma in situ, or not spread beyond its site of origin, and more than 87,000 cases of noninvasive melanoma of the skin.

 Experts say the decline in cancer mortality—reflecting approximately 2.4 million fewer deaths—is largely due to a reduction in smoking, especially among men.
 Lung cancer alone is responsible for about a quarter of all cancer deaths.
 Earlier detection and advances in treatment also play a role.